 - 1/2 cup ketchup

 - Pour at least 4 inches of oil into a medium sized pot.
-Heat it over medium heat until it reaches about 350F
+Heat it over medium heat until it reaches 350°F.

 - Slice the very top off the onion and peel just the outer layer of skin, leaving the root end intact.
 Slice it on the 1/8 inch setting of a mandolin slicer.
 Gently separate the slices into individual rings.

 - Whisk the flour and the salt together in a bowl.
 Working in batches, toss the onions into the flour and coat completely.
 Shake off excess and drop into the hot oil.
 If you are not using a thermometer, drop in a test onion...if the oil is at the correct temperature, the onion should fry to a golden crispiness in about two minutes.
 If it browns immediately, the oil is too hot.
 If it doesn't turn golden in two minutes, it needs to be hotter.
-Remove the onions to a paper towel while you do the rest.
+Transfer the fried onions to a paper towel to drain while you cook the rest.

 - Serve right away, with horseradish ketchup on the side.

-- To make the ketchup, blend the two ingredients together.
+- To make the ketchup, stir the two ingredients together in a small bowl.